structr/structr/structr-core/README.md

 Currently, there is no dedicated documentation available.
 Some documentation can be found in the [dev-guide](http://docs.structr.org/dev-guide).

+Additionally, you can take a look at the standard javadoc documentation here:

+structr-core/target/apidocs/index.html

 ### Functionality

 - Service infrastructure (using the [command pattern](http://en.wikipedia.org/wiki/Command_pattern))